profjere/269htmlexam/readme.md

 12)	Please comment in the 8 blank comment lines on comment.css to explain how the CSS page functions.

-13)	Create the page seen with four different screen widths in the four png (soecifically: example1, example2, example3, example4).
+13)	Create the page seen with four different screen widths in the four png (specifically: example1, example2, example3, example4).
 This is just one page (so just create one HTML and one CSS page).
 The images are available in the above Github.
 They do not need to be transformed in any way in Photoshop.
 Place the finished page in your webserver and place the link on the sheet in which you answer questions #1-10.

 •	Create a zip file with three files: